SineadMorris/ushr/README.md

 ##### Citing this package

-Citation information can be found using `citation("ushr")`; updated citations will be available in the upcoming paper: Morris SE, Dziobek-Garrett L, Yates AJ. **ushr: Understanding suppression of HIV in R.** *BMC Bioinformatics* 2020 (in press).
+Citation information can be found using `citation("ushr")`; the package paper is open access and available at [BMC Bioinformatics](https://rdcu.be/b1yZU).

 ##### Recent updates